How Big Is the Scar From Gastric Bypass?

 • Topical treatments can help lessen the appearance of scars.
 Solutions and creams like Cocoa buttercream, vitamin E, silicone gel, and other over-the-counter products like Vaseline and Aquaphor can often help heal scars.

-• Surgery can sometimes be used to change a scar’s appearance and make it less noticeable.
+• Sometimes doctors use surgery to change a scar’s appearance and make it less noticeable.

 Weight Loss Surgery with No Scars

 There are different options and techniques used to perform weight loss surgery.
 Gastric bypass is one of them but there is a much less invasive option that leaves NO VISIBLE SCARS.
-This procedure is called endoscopic sleeve gastroplasty (ESG) and yields very similar results to that of gastric sleeve surgery.
+We call this procedure Endoscopic Sleeve Gastroplasty ESG and it yields results similar to gastric sleeve surgery.
 There is no hospital stay and a very short recovery time when compared to gastric bypass surgery.
 Ask during your consultation with IBI Healthcare Institute if ESG may be right for you!

-If you are considering bariatric surgery for weight loss, set up a consultation today with IBI Healthcare Institute.
-During your consultation, we can discuss all of your options for weight loss surgery, including the non-invasive, no scar alternative – endoscopic sleeve gastroplasty (ESG).
+Furthermore, if you are considering bariatric surgery for weight loss, set up a consultation today with IBI Healthcare Institute.
+During your consultation, we can discuss all of your options for weight loss surgery, including the non-invasive.